flowcommerce/redux-fetch/README.md

 import React from 'react';
 import { renderToString } from 'react-dom/server';
 import { RouterContext, createMemoryHistory, match } from 'react-router';
-import { Provider } from 'react-redux';
+import { createStore, applyMiddleware, compose } from 'redux' import { Provider } from 'react-redux';
-// Module defined above to create store with combined `fetchReducer` import configureStore from './utilities/configureStore';
+import reduxThunk from 'redux-thunk';
+// Your application's reducers import reducers from './reducers';

-// You application's routes
+// Your application's routes
 import routes from './routes';

+// Set up Redux to handle asynchronous actions with Redux Thunk.
+// You will need some strategy to handle asynchronous actions since you should
+// be using them to update your store state after fetching data. const enhancer = compose(applyMiddleware(reduxThunk));

 // Render the app server-side for a given path: export default path => new Promise((resolve, reject) => {
+  const initialState = {};
-  const store = configureStore();
+  const store = createStore(reducers, initialState, enhancer)
   // Set up history for React Router: const history = createMemoryHistory(path);